dasarpai/old.dasarpai.github.io/_dsblog/2023-11-11-Basics-of-Word-Embedding.md

 # Resources
-If you want to understand all skipgram/cbow caluclation with excel and then you can use this [calucation sheet](https://docs.google.com/spreadsheets/d/1eU4EVtUzD1w_ILcpJVTc6oK2KH9vEDK7OuXFtyv1_gU/edit?usp=sharing)
+If you want to understand all skipgram/cbow caluclation with excel and then you can use this [calculation sheet](https://docs.google.com/spreadsheets/d/1eU4EVtUzD1w_ILcpJVTc6oK2KH9vEDK7OuXFtyv1_gU/edit?usp=sharing)